wkumari/draft-kh-dnsop-7706bis/README.md

    This section shows fragments of configurations for some popular recursive server software that is believed to correctly implement the requirements given in this document.
+The examples have been updated since the publication of RFC 7706.

    The IPv4 and IPv6 addresses in this section were checked recently by testing for AXFR over TCP from each address for the known single- letter names in the root-servers.net zone.

 B.1.
-Example Configuration: BIND 9.9
+Example Configuration: BIND 9.12

-   BIND acts both as a recursive resolver and an authoritative server.
+   BIND 9.12 acts both as a recursive resolver and an authoritative server.
 Because of this, there is "fate-sharing" between the two servers in the following configuration.
 That is, if the root server dies, it is likely that all of BIND is dead.

+   Note that a future version of BIND will support a much more robust method for creating a local mirror of the root or other zones; see Appendix B.3.

    Using this configuration, queries for information in the root zone are returned with the AA bit not set.

-   When slaving a zone, BIND will treat zone data differently if the zone is slaved into a separate view (or a separate instance of the software) versus slaved into the same view or instance that is also performing the recursion.
+   When slaving a zone, BIND 9.12 will treat zone data differently if the zone is slaved into a separate view (or a separate instance of the software) versus slaved into the same view or instance that is also performing the recursion.

    Validation:  When using separate views or separate instances, the DS
       records in the slaved zone will be validated as the zone data is